-Sega’s hallmark series has long been beloved for its meticulous virtual reconstructions of Japan.
-How does it fare with its historical spinoff, Ryū ga Gotoku Ishin!
+Sega’s hallmark series has long been beloved for its meticulous virtual reconstructions of modern Japan.
+How does it fare with its historical spinoff, Ryū ga Gotoku Ishin?

 All screenshots belong to Sega.